grote/seedvault-LFB/README.md

 to help with this issue.
 However, files on external storage still don't have anything similar and usually also don't trigger `ContentObserver` notifications.

+# Acknowledgements

+The following individuals have reviewed this document and provided helpful feedback.

+* Demi M. Obenour
+* Chirayu Desai
+* Kevin Niehage
+* Michael Rogers
+* Thomas Waldmann
+* Tom Hacohen

+As they have reviewed different parts and different versions at different times, this acknowledgement should not be mistaken for their endorsement of the current design or the final implementation.